 In Year 10, Literacy Support is offered as an elective subject.
 However, as a prerequisite for entry into the Year 10 program, students must have undertaken Literacy Support in Years 8 and/or 9.
-The Head of Educational Support will review and consult with parents and students to determine whether a student may benefit from continuing with the program in Year 10.
+The Head of Educational Support will review and consult with parents and students to determine whether a student may benefit from continuing the program in Year 10.
+Consultation with the Director of Curriculum will occur in this circumstance.